Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 You now need to add two environment variables:

 ```
-LOGS_INDICES_PREFIX=sc-apps
+LOGS_INDICES_PREFIX=unicorns
 LOGS_RETENTION_DAYS=10
 ```

 The first environment variable is `LOGS_INDICES_PREFIX`.
 It configures the index pattern that should be affected by this policy.
-Setting this variable to `sc-apps` prevent Curator from deleting the other indices that are stored in the same database.
+Setting this variable to `unicorns` prevent Curator from deleting the other indices that are stored in the same database.

 The second environment variable is `LOGS_RETENTION_DAYS`.
 It configures